linode/docs/docs/applications/configuration-management/introduction-to-jinja/index.md

 {% endfor %}
 {{</ file >}}

-In this example user state file, the conditional expression `{% if user in admin_users %}` controls which state is created for each user based on the presence of that user within the `admin_users` list defined at the top of the state file.
-This example is for illustrative purposes.
-Refer to the [Salt Best Practices](#salt-best-practices) section for information on using conditionals and control flow statements within state files.
+In this example the presence of a user within the `admin_users` list determines which groups are set for that user in the state.
+Refer to the [Salt Best Practices](#salt-and-jinja-best-practices) section for more information on using conditionals and control flow statements within state files.

 ### Template Inheritance